ramsey/website/tests/Service/Blog/fixtures/invalid-published.md

 ---
 title: Lorem Ipsum Odor Amet
-date: this is not a valid date
 slug: lorem-ipsum
 status: published
+published: this is not a valid date
 ---

 # Lorem Ipsum